Keeping our Community Safe

 If you happen to become infected with COVID-19 within two weeks of your visit here, please contact the village office.

 Please check in with the village office staff (located on the main floor of the building) or information booth (located NE of the museum) prior to visiting.
 It is essential that you check in before entering, even through the door to the building is open.

 Upon entering with your tour map, please proceed to the exhibit areas, and maintain social distancing while in the entry way.
 Villagers may be entering or exiting the offices.

 Family groups and individuals are welcome to tour the museum.

 Before or after your visit the village staff may be able to answer any questions you may have.
 While in the museum please be sure to follow all the signage provided.
-While we have several interactive exhibits, we have disabled or removed these temporarily for your safety.
+We have several interactive exhibits, some are in place, and some have been temporary disabled, please use them at your own risk.
 Please respect closures and join us again in future for the full museum experience.

-Our team is providing regular disinfecting of surfaces within the museum.
+Our team is providing disinfecting of surfaces when possible within the museum.

-Inside the main building our washrooms, doorknobs, and interior handrails are disinfected regularly.
+Inside the main building our washrooms, doorknobs, and interior handrails are disinfected.

-In addition to regular sanitizing, the museum has provided three hand sanitizing stations for your use.
-Please feel free to use these, but refrain from touching artifacts.
+In addition to regular sanitizing, the museum & village have provided hand sanitizing stations for your use.
+Please feel free to use these and wash hands regularly.

-Please note that our staff have been instructed that under no circumstances are they to come to work if they are feeling ill, are symptomatic, or have come into contact with a presumptive or confirmed case of COVID-19.
-We do provide sick leave for our guides.
+Please note that our team have been instructed that under no circumstances are they to come to the museum if they are feeling ill, are symptomatic, or have come into contact with a presumptive or confirmed case of COVID-19.
 The village office staff have similar recommendations in place, and will be asking any visitors to their building not to come in should they feel ill.